fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 description about how to visualize the results, look at the Visualization part.

-## EEG time-frequency on task data
+## Part I: EEG time-frequency on task data

 ### Time-frequency analysis I: Hanning taper, fixed window length